aarontran/snr-filaments/agenda.md

 Mainly in fits (e.g. fit statistic, chi vs. cstat), CIAO I haven't been thinking about wmap, energy levels, etc... need to read more `@_@`.

+But, doesn't matter that much because we are just checking for no thermal contamination, not actually using spectra in results.

 Check that file hierarchy is sane.
 Move whatever files need to be moved (update scripts in time... add one or two bash scripts to pull everything into an easy to use thing (i.e., single shot from DS9 region to output plots,